Latrodectus umbukwane: Discovery

 A single female was first found in 2014 in the Tembe Elephant Park.
 It was observed until its natural death two years later, when it was collected and sent to a laboratory.
 In 2017 a professional entomologist joined the study and a number of live specimens were collected from the Phinda reserve.
 They and their offspring were studied until 2019 when it was confirmed to be a new species.
-The first addition in 28 years to the 31 previously known button, or widow spiders in the genus Latrodectus, of which eight are found in Africa.
+The first addition in 28 years to the 31 previously known button, or widow, spiders in the genus Latrodectus, of which eight are found in Africa.

+Life style

+All known localities for the new species fall within sand forest habitats.
+Of the seven wild female specimens recorded, six were found in pristine, tall sand forest with predominantly bare ground below the canopy, on Phinda Private Game Reserve, which is part of the larger Munyawana Conservancy.
+A single specimen was found in the garden of the manager’s house on Tembe Elephant Park, at the edge of disturbed sand forest.
+The spiders were found more than 50 cm above the ground, with a silk retreat in a tree hol- low.
+Webs were not generally present outside the hollow, but when they were recorded, they were typical hackle webs radiating outward from the hollow, and can be extensive (M.Wright et al. 2019).

 Description

 Females have red markings on both the ventral and dorsal surfaces of the abdomen, unlike any other African Latrodectus species.
 They have parallel spermathecae and the copulatory ducts have three loops.
 The embolus of males has four loops and there are white markings on the ventral surface of the abdomen that darken with age.
 The large smooth egg sacs are bright purple when freshly laid, fading to shiny grey as they dry.